Jess

 I have a particular interest in supporting people through life transitions, especially when roles, identity, or expectations are shifting.

-If what you’re going through isn’t listed here, you’re still welcome to get in touch.
+If what you're going through isn't listed here, you're still very welcome to get in touch.

 Peaceful nature scene reflecting calm and wellbeing, used to represent therapy and emotional support.